RonaldVisser/Dendro_R/README.md

 several options:

-- [OpenDendro](https://opendendro.org/) is a great resource for those who want to learn about dplR or dplPy.
+- [OpenDendro](https://opendendro.org/) is a great resource for those who want to learn about dplR (or dplPy).
 There are some wonderful tutorials.
 - [Software Carpentry](https://software-carpentry.org/lessons/) is for
   teaching basic lab skills for research computing and is good for